By Jonatan from from Fayette, MO

 Thrifty Fun has been around so long that many of our pages have been reset several times.
 Archives are older versions of the page and the feedback that was provided then.

 I was looking for information in trying to find a place to help with getting kids school clothes, nothing fancy.
-In march my husband lost his job, we had to move to a different place.
-However school is approaching by July 27th and we have no extra money to get the clothes the kids need.
-We currently are on assistance for food and medicines and insurance, but not for getting what the kids need.
-Any advice would be appreciated.
+In march My Husband lost his job, we had to move to a different place, However school is approaching by July 27th and we have no extra money to get the clothes the kids need.

 Add your voice to the conversation.
 Click here to answer this question.